ntustison/PaperANTsX/Text/results.md

 [@Rebsamen:2020aa] the authors employ correlation with FreeSurfer thickness values as the primary evaluation for assessing relative performance with ANTs cortical thickness [@Tustison:2014ab].
-Aside from the fact that this is a prime example of flawed [^5] circularity analysis [@Kriegeskorte:2009aa], such an evaluation does not indicate relative utility as a biomarker.
+Aside from the fact that this is a prime example of flawed [^6] circularity analysis [@Kriegeskorte:2009aa], such an evaluation does not indicate relative utility as a biomarker.

+[^5]:  We used the randomForest package in R with the default hyperparameter values.

-[^5]:  Here, data selection is driven by the same criteria used to evaluate performance.
+[^6]:  Here, data selection is driven by the same criteria used to evaluate performance.
 Specifically, DeepSCAN network training utilizes FreeSurfer brain segmentation results.
 Thickness is highly correlated with segmentation which varies characteristically between relevant software packages.
 Relative